yehia67/documentation/iot/0.1/concepts/ipv6-mesh-network.md

 **6LoWPAN is a networking system that combines the latest version of the Internet Protocol (IPv6) and Low-power Wireless Personal Area Networks (LoWPAN).
 6LoWPAN, allows small devices with limited processing ability to transmit information wirelessly using an internet protocol for a variety of applications including wireless sensor networks.**

-All devices in the Internet of Things must be uniquely identifiable, so that direct communication between the devices is possible and each device can be individually addressed.
-One way of accomplishing this is to assign a unique IPv6 address to each device and handle all communication through IPv6.
+All devices in the Internet of Things must be uniquely identifiable, so that other devices can communicate with them.

-This SDK provides means to use BLE links to connect IoT devices to a BLE-enabled router, which in turn is connected to the Internet through IPv6.
-All IoT devices are assigned individual IPv6 addresses, and the BLE link is used to transmit the IPv6 packages.

-Each IoT device can directly communicate with other devices using their IPv6 address; no matter if the other device is connected to the same router or is located somewhere else on the Internet, and no matter if the other device is using a BLE link or not.
-In addition, all applications can use the same protocol (for example MQTT, CoAP, or even HTTP) to communicate, which means that heterogeneous types of devices - wired, wireless, or clouds - can communicate in a common language.
+With 6LoWPAN, each IoT device can directly communicate with other devices, using their IPv6 address.
+In addition, all applications can use standard protocols such as MQTT, CoAP, and HTTP to communicate, which means that wired and wireless devices can communicate in a common language.

 ### 6LoWPAN